SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 ```

-The allocation for an object representing a class allocates six slots: one for class and one for each of the class instance variables: name, super, iv, keywords, and methodDict.
+The allocation for an object representing a class allocates six slots: one for class and one for each of the class instance variables: `name`, `super`, `iv`, `keywords` (see below), and `methodDict`.

 #### Object initialization

 Object initialization is the process of passing arguments as key/value pairs and assigning the value(s) to the corresponding instance variable\(s\).

 This is illustrated in the following snippet.
 An instance of class `Point` is created and the key/value pairs (:y 6) and (:x 24) are
 specified.
+In the following snippet `:y` and `:x` are keywords in ObjVLisp parlance.
+They are built automatically from the instance variables and are used to uniquely identify values.

-The instance is created and it receives the `initialize:` message with the key/value pairs.
+In the following snippet, the instance is created and it receives the `initialize:` message with the key/value pairs.
 The `initialize:` method is responsible for setting the corresponding variables in the receiver.

 ```